bitburner-official/bitburner-src/markdown/bitburner.ns.hackanalyzesecurity.md

 RAM cost: 1 GB

 Returns the security increase that would occur if a hack with this many threads happened.
+The number of threads is limited to the number needed to hack the server's maximum amount of money.